W1TR Antenna Switches

 Rig Switch (HF)

-Another RCS-10L is used in the cellar shack to switch between all the HF stations there.
+Another RCS-10L is used in the cellar shack to switch between all the HF stations there, the upstairs shack, and the lab test position.